jgoldy31/Dugout/README.md

 ### 1. Arsenal Overview
 **Description:**
 Provides a high-level view of a pitcher’s performance history by displaying a summary table, pitch movement chart, and heatmaps depicting the location tencies by pitch type.
 This tab also allows for quick filtering of count-types and platoon splits.
+Currently, dummy-data is displayed for Delivery Consistency, Movement Efficiency, Stuff, and Locations.
+In the future, these could be pre-computed metrics, giving users an immediate high-level understanding of a pitcher's strengths and weaknesses.

 **Future Ideas:**
 - Add additional metrics to summary table (wOBA, HH/BIP, Swing%, Chase%, etc.)